bookofproofs/bookofproofs.github.io/_sources/history/19th-century/eisenstein.md

 * From 1846 to 1847 Eisenstein worked on elliptic functions and in the first of these years he was involved in a priority dispute with Jacobi.
 * In 1847 Eisenstein received his habilitation from the University of Berlin and began to lecture.
 * Riemann attended lectures that he gave on elliptic functions in that year and we comment below on possible interaction between Riemann and Eisenstein at this time.
-* Eisenstein attended some pro-democracy meetings but did not play any active political role.
 * However, on 19 March 1848, during street fighting in Berlin shots were fired on the King's troops from a house which Eisenstein was in (although it was not his own house) and he was arrested.
 * Despite his health problems Eisenstein published one treatise after another on quadratic partition of prime numbers and reciprocity laws.
-* He was receiving many honours, for example Gauss proposed Eisenstein for election to the Göttingen Academy and he was elected in 1851.
 * Early in 1852, at Dirichlet's request, Eisenstein was elected to the Berlin Academy.
 * Eisenstein died of pulmonary tuberculosis at the age of 29.
 * His great supporter Alexander von Humboldt, by that time 83 years of age, followed Eisenstein's coffin at the cemetery.